Edward E. Gonzalez

 - Temple-Inland Inc., a producer of paper, corrugated packaging and building products, in the spin-off of its financial services operation, Guaranty Bank and Guaranty Insurance Services, Inc.; its spin-off of Forestar Real Estate Group and the sale of its strategic timberland business.
 This is part of Temple-Inland’s separation into three stand-alone public companies and the sale of one business; and

-- TPG Capital in its approximately $450 million going-private acquisition of Midwest Air Group, the owner and operator of Midwest Airlines.
+- TPG Capital in its $450 million going-private acquisition of Midwest Air Group, the owner and operator of Midwest Airlines.

 J.D., Columbia University, 1979